-Table of Contents NAIE's effective tax rate for Swiss federal, cantonal and communal taxes is approximately 20%.
-NAIE had net income of \$719,000 for the fiscal year ended NAIE's effective tax rate for Swiss federal, cantonal and communal taxes is approximately 20%.
-NAIE had net income of \$719,000 for the fiscal year ended in the second reinvested and, accordingly, no provision for U.S. federal taxes has been provided thereon.
+NAIE's effective tax rate for Swiss federal, cantonal and communal taxes is approximately 20%.
+NAIE had net income of \$719,000 for the fiscal year ended June 30, 2009.
+Undistributed earnings of NAIE amounted to approximately \$6.3 million at June 30, 2009.
+These earnings are considered to be indefinitely reinvested and, accordingly, no provision for U.S. federal taxes has been provided thereon.